The Traffic Reaction Model: A kinetic compartmental approach to road traffic modeling: Empirical accuracy and convergence test for the TRM

-Consider source and sink term free traffic flow model \eqref{eq:traffic_flow} and the numerical scheme \eqref{eq:comp_traff01}.
-The empirical accuracy tests are carried out with the parameters $\omega=1$, $\rho_{\text{max}}=100$, and $\Delta x = L / N$, where $L=20$ is the length of the examined segment, and $N$ is the number of discrete segments.
+Consider a source and sink term free traffic flow model.
+The empirical accuracy tests are carried out with the parameters $\omega=1$, $\rho_{\text{max}}=100$, and $\Delta x = L / P$, where $L=20$ is the length of the examined segment, and $N$ is the number of discrete segments.
 The end time is $T=2/60$.
-We can solve only finite number of ODEs, so we assume that $\rho_{-1} = \rho_0$ and $\rho_{N+1} = \rho_N$.
+We also consider that we have reflexive boundary conditions, i.e. we set $\rho_{-1} = \rho_0$ and $\rho_{P+1} = \rho_P$.
+We compare the performances of the semi-discrete scheme \eqref{eq:gen_scheme} and of the fully-discrete scheme \eqref{eq:discrete_kinetic} in terms of accuracy, for increasing numbers of space discretization points $P$.
+First, the system of ODEs of the semi-discrete scheme is solved numerically (Runge-Kutta approximation).
+Second, the time step of the fully discrete scheme is systematically set to $\Delta x / (2v_{\text{max}})$ (following \Cref{thm:genFVM2}).

-First, we introduce the time dependent error function $e$, which is the spatial $l_1$-norm error in each time $t$ as follows
+First, we introduce the time dependent error function $e$, which is the spatial $L^1$-norm error in each time $t$ as follows